 Blog Posts: Machine Learning

-Learning how to generate Shakespeare has become the “Hello World” of language models.1 Recently, I’ve been messing with alternative language models (diffusion language models instead of autoregressive transformers) and came across unbounded n-gram models. …
+Generating Shakespeare has become the “Hello World” of language models.1 Recently, I’ve been messing with alternative language models and came across unbounded n-gram models.
+These models are purely statistical and don’t require optimizing weights or …

 Text Diffusion Models are Faster at Writing Code